tomas-fryza/avr-course/labs/01-tools/README.md

 3. Use your favorite file manager and run Git Bash (Windows) or Terminal (Linux) inside your home folder `Documents`.

-4. With help of `git` command, clone a local copy of your public repository.
+4. With help of Git command, clone a local copy of your public repository.

    > **Important:** To avoid future problems, never use national characters (such as éščřèêö, ...) and spaces in folder- and file-names.
    >